RPGHacker/asar/README.md

 - struct/endstruct: used to define a struct, which are basically just a convenient and easier-to-read way of accessing tables.
 The code for this was written by p4plus2 and I really can't explain it well, so just take a look at src/tests/structs.asm for usage examples.

-Conditionals:
-Conditionals allow a piece of code to only be assembled under certain circumstances.
-The syntax of a condition is either "42" (evaluates to true if the value is 1 or higher), "42 > 24" (the middle argument can be any of <, >, <=, >=, != and ==), or any number of the before with " && " or " || " in between (you can only use one of those two in the same condition).
-Evaluation is lazy;
-  "0 && ###" and "1 || ###" will not throw errors.
-The commands that accept conditionals are if, elseif, else, and endif (and assert, but that one doesn't skip any code).
-The behaviour should be obvious.
-You generally want a couple of readN or user-changeable defines in a condition, but if 0 is a way to comment out large blocks of code at once.

-Loops:
-The syntax and functionality are very similar to if conditionals, except you use "while" instead of "if" and the condition is evaluated repeatedly until it becomes < 1 instead of just once.
-  The code block inside the while loop is assembled as many times as the condition remains >= 1.
-  This can be used to generate big data tables without having to rely on macro recursion.
-  Internally, while loops are implemented as a variation of if conditionals for reasons of simplicity and compatibility, so they always need to end on an endif.
-Note that else and elseif statements are not allowed in combination with a while loop, though.
-When using while loops, be careful not to cause an infinite loop, as Asar won't make any effort to detect those.

 Known bugs:
 - JML.w and JSL.w aren't rejected; they're treated as JML.l and JSL.l.
 This is since Asar has a much